Questions about registration? Call us at (503) 217-4469.

-Registration cost covers your campsite, instruction, two meals a day (breakfast and dinner, mon-fri only) and all campground services (including sanitary services, firewood, potable water and parking).
-Some classes may have an additional materials fee.
-This year we are capping our group at 200 adult participants.
-Get your registrations in early to insure a spot at Echoes!
-Registrations must be postmarked on or before June 30, 2016 to receive early registration fee.
+Registration cost covers your campsite, instruction, meals (Sunday dinner, Monday–Friday breakfast and dinner, Saturday breakfast), and campground services (such as sanitary services, firewood, and parking).
+Some classes have an additional materials fee.
 Space is limited, so please register early.
-Registering implies that you understand and accept our waiver which you will be asked to sign on arrival.
+Registering implies that you understand and accept our waiver, which you will be asked to sign digitally.

-All minors MUST be accompanied by an adult.
-Minors are not allowed at Echoes by themselves.
+*All minors MUST be accompanied by their legal guardian.
+Minors are not allowed at Echoes without their legal guardian.

-Echoes offers a work/trade program in which students may be given a discounted registration fee in exchange for assistance in setting up camp and/or other tasks throughout the week.
+Echoes offers a work/trade program in which a participant’s registration fee is waived in exchange for helping set up camp and/or performing other tasks throughout the week.
 The most obvious benefit to the work/trade program is that you get into Echoes for free.
-Some not obvious benefits are that you get to work behind the scenes a little and have a direct contact with a lot of the teachers and organizers that you may otherwise miss out on as a student; it’s a deeper connection to the event.
-Work/trade participants must pre-approve with organizers prior to registration.
+A less obvious benefit is that you get to work behind the scenes and interact in more ways with teachers and organizers; it’s a deeper connection to the event.
+Work/trade participants must be pre-approved by organizers prior to registration.